 Gaps in the Chest

-Insertion points that are less-than-ideal for achieving a good thick chest can lead to the development of chest gaps.
-A space between the left and right pectoral muscles is referred to as the "pec gap."
-The reason for this is that the insertion points of the left and right pecs into the sternum are not located in close proximity to one another.
+Insertion points that are less-than-ideal for achieving a thick chest can lead to the development of chest gaps.
+A space between the left and right pectoral muscles is called the "pec gap."
+The insertion points of the left and right pecs into the sternum are nowhere near one another.

-This creates a space that is more noticeable when the pecs are fully developed or when one is lean.
+It creates a more noticeable space when the pecs are fully developed or when one is lean.
 It's also possible that the bone structure in that area, where the rib cage makes this gap, is to blame.
-The gap is an unattractive characteristic that cannot be remedied by any exercise since there is an insufficient muscle in that region for it to be filled in.

 Disproportions of Muscles in Upper and Lower Chest

-There is a chance that lifters will have upper and lower pec muscles that are not the same thickness.
+Lifters may have upper and lower pec muscles that differ in thickness.
 The upper or lower part of the chest has more muscle fibers than the rest.
+Because of chest genetics, the chest will be uneven, and one part will be harder to develop.

 Can You Fix Bad Chest Genetics?

-The rate at which muscles may develop, the shape they can take, and the amount of muscle created through training will all be significantly impacted by bad chest genetics.
+Going through the above video link can help you understand the concept of overcoming bad genetics.
+However, the rate at which muscles may develop, the shape they can take, and the amount of muscle created through training will all be significantly impacted by chest genetics.

-However, some people can just be born with great chest genetics.
-Still, they aren't training with enough volume, or maybe they aren't training with the right technique, so they assume they have poor muscle-chest genetics and give up on training.
+However, some people can just be born with excellent chest genetics.
+Still, they need to be training with more volume, or maybe they need to be training with the proper technique, so they assume they have poor muscle-chest genetics and give up on training.

 Overcoming Bad Chest Genetics